South Bay Pool Scarborough page 4

 South Bay Pool Scarborough - The Changing Rooms

-The changing rooms, built in a neo-classical style, were part of the original 1915 structure, but additional buildings were constructed during the 20's and 30's, including a cafe, kitchen, plant rooms, office and multiple beach huts.
+The changing rooms, built in a neo-classical style, were part of the original design and were opened in 1916.
+Additional buildings were constructed during the 20's and 30's, including a cafe, kitchen, plant rooms, office and multiple beach huts.
 The start of The First World War had caused the construction of the complex to be simplified, with the cafe and beach huts not being constructed until the war had finished.
 The changing rooms changed relitively little throughout the pool's history however, maintaining their original character until the end.

 Not all swimmers used the changing rooms, especially in the later period, partly because they were old fashioned and in shabby condition.
 Richard Beaumont, a frequent visitor in the 60's and 70's said 'The changing rooms were unsavory and rarely used by locals- one arrived already in one's cossy'.
 It is evident that, at least to some extent, the state of decay that existed in the late 1990's long pre-dated the pool's closure.